What's Changing in Permissions

 In the old system, a **Curator** could manage resources (connectors, agents, document sets)

-and users **scoped to the specific group(s)** they curated.
+and members **scoped to the specific group(s)** they curated.

 A **Global Curator** had the same powers across all groups they belonged to.